SEO for Wellness Businesses: The Complete Guide to Getting Found in Competitive Markets

 Okay, so now you’ve got your keywords.
 Where do you put them?

-✔ Website Copy – Sprinkle them naturally throughout your content (but no stuffing!) it’s gotta be natural.
+Website Copy – Sprinkle them naturally throughout your content (but no stuffing!) it has to be natural.

 Step 4: Start Blogging like it’s 2001 (Even If Writing Isn’t Your Thing!)

-YOU do, and Google LOVES the updated fresh content.
+You should because Google LOVES updated fresh content.
 Honestly, it’s one of the best ways to get traffic for free.

-I’m writing this blog to give you some hot tips, but I’m also selfish and writing it for the sweet SEO benefits (sorry not sorry)
+I’m writing this blog to give you some tips, but I’m also selfish and writing it for the sweet SEO benefits.

 Backlinks are when another website links to yours, and Google sees it as a vote of confidence.
 The more quality backlinks you have, the higher you rank.
 It’s also one of the most important ranking factors, so don’t ignore this one.